 book design | client: Pure Theory Publishing | 96 pages

 This limited-edition book showcases 30+ years of book artist Dan Rose’s playful and poignant drawings.
-Careful paper selection allowed the artist to manipulate individual images post-printing using a variety of media.
+Careful paper selection allowed the artist to manipulate and customize individual images after the book was bound.

 Pati Hill: Photocopier

 book design | client: Arcadia University Art Gallery | 100 pages

 This catalog accompanied an exhibition of Pati Hill’s work from 1976-80.
 Hill’s storied life is detailed in seven essays and 100 images of her photocopier art.
 This is the first comprehensive examination of her influence as a female artist.

 billboard | client: Liao Collection

 Michelle Liao, John Struble and Sarah McEneaney are the founders and tireless advocates of the Railpark.
 This billboard is highly visible from the Railpark, so rather than having to see commercial advertising, the Liao Collection has rented the space to promote the park by featuring one of Sarah’s beloved neighborhood paintings.